jamietre/iter8/README.md

 *Transformation* methods return a new instance of `Iter` with a new sequence that's the result of your operation. *value-producing* methods return an element from the sequence or some computed value.

 Execution of every query is deferred until a *value producing* method is called, which exports data outside the construct of an `Iter` object.
-If your query doens't need to iterate over the entire sequence, it won't.
+If your query doesn't need to iterate over the entire sequence, it won't.
 Each of these methods returns something other than an `Iter` object thus ending the chain and causing execution.

 In addtion to these methods, some `Array` prototype methods are also value producing.